-Students in one Tutorial (T03) will need a device capable of joining Zoom meetings for synchronous sessions.
-Webcam use during synchronous sessions is not required, but encouraged to enhance discussions, feedback on various activities (e.g., pronunciation exercises) and cohort morale in the online course delivery setting.
+Students will need a device capable of joining Zoom meetings for synchronous sessions.
+Webcam use during synchronous online sessions is not required, but encouraged to enhance discussions, feedback on various activities (e.g., pronunciation exercises) and cohort morale in the online course delivery setting.
 Some online activities will require a webcam and microphone to complete (e.g., smartphone).